 The American Osteopathic Board of Obstetrics and Gynecology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Gynecologic Oncology.

 1. In order to take the Gynecologic Oncology Oral Exam, applicants must hold primary certification from the AOBOG in Obstetrics and Gynecology and have completed a fellowship program in gynecologic oncology.

-2. The Oral Exam is offered twice per year in Rosemont, Illinois, generally every April and October.
+2. The Oral Exam is offered twice per year, generally every April and October.
 The application period opens in September for the spring exam and March for the fall exams.
 Applications are due in December for the spring exam and June for the fall exam.
 All required documentation must be uploaded or postmarked by the late application deadline.
 View all exam deadlines.

 Become Board Certified